 Identify the Effect you want to Create

-Having a uniform tone of voice for all your content is usually not realistic.
+Having a uniform tone of voice for all your content or positioning is usually not realistic.
 Or even advisable because sometimes, there will be need to sound a certain way so as to create a specific kind of result.

 With this in mind, if you want to create an effective content, then there’s need to pay attention to the tone of your content, the words, adjectives and phrases you use and generally, the way you sound.